Alexander Leslie, 1st Earl of Leven: Early life

-Alexander Leslie was born in 1580 as an illegitimate son of George Leslie, a captain of Blair Castle, and a mother sometimes described as "a wench in Rannoch".
+Alexander Leslie was born circa 1580 as an illegitimate son of George Leslie, a captain of Blair Castle, and a mother sometimes described as "a wench in Rannoch".
 He was a member of the Clan Leslie.

 At an early age, Alexander was fostered out to the Campbells of Glenorchy.
 The fosterage bond was strong and still written about by Leslie into the 1640s.
 Indeed, it was this link that brought Leslie into the orbit of the House of Argyll as Lord Lorne, the son of the marquis of Argyll was also a Glenorchy fosterling.
 This relationship perhaps explains the presence of Campbells in the same regiments as Leslie in Sweden, most notably Captain Charles Campbell (Karl Kammel), whose portrait hangs to this day in Skokloster Castle in Sweden.

 Foreign service

 Dutch service

 It is sometimes claimed that Alexander Leslie entered Dutch service in 1605, and eventually attained the rank of captain in the Dutch States Army.
 However, this remains speculated and disputed between many historians.